 At some point I might start working on an Arduino port as well.

-For those who are interested in building this robot themselves, all relevant files will eventually be available for download.
+For those who are interested in building this robot themselves, all relevant files will eventually be open sourced.
 This includes:

 Tardygrade will probably also show up as a kit on Tindie at some point, if I can figure out a way of doing international shipping that doesn't cost more than the thing itself.